jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 ###Take the mystery out of it by focus on what they can control:(POSSIBLY MOVE TO PREVIOUS CHAPTER)
 Remember the child that was afraid of the moster under the bed from our earlier example?
 We removed some uncertanty from their mind by showing them there is no moster under the bed.
 What if we took it a step forward by putting some control into their hands.
 What if we left them a flash light on their night stand so that any time they felt that mean old monster might be under the bed they could check for them selfs.

 Putting a little control in the atheletes hands is a powerful thing.
 Often times the control is already there they just don't realize it.
 I mean its not you the coach/parent that controls the atheletes body.
 It's all them.
-Once you show them how much they actually control
+Once you show them how much they actually control.

 //Skill peaces